Home > About Us

 Mountain State Centers for Independent Living (MTSTCIL) opened the center in Huntington in 1981.
 In 1988 MTSTCIL expanded and opened its office in Beckley.
 This Web site was developed in 2000 and became the only Virtual Center for Independent Living in West Virginia in 2005.

 This Mountain State Centers for Independent Living Web site was initially developed in 2000 and has continued to grow.
-In 2005 the Web site officially become the Virtual Center for Independent Living for West Virginia.
+In 2005 the Web site was named the Virtual Center for Independent Living for West Virginia.
 The Web site is built to be maximally accessible for use by all people with disabilities, their family, friends, employers, coworkers and advocates.

 This Web site has been built in compliance with Section 508 of the Rehabilitation Act and all pages are considered accessible to a minimum priority one as detailed by the Web Content Accessibility Guidelines (WCAG) 2.0 created in 2008 by the Web Accessibility Initiative as published on the w3.org Web site.